ADVERTISEMENT

 • Avoid unprotected sex.

-It is important that the treatment be done together for a couple, even if one of them do not show any sign or symptom.
-As you might get reinfected by your partner after the treatment.
-If you or your partner is suffering from symptoms of gonorrhea, consult a doctor online immediately.
+• The treatment must be done together for a couple, even if one of them does not show any signs or symptoms.
+If a person might get reinfected by a partner after the treatment.
+If the couple is suffering from symptoms of gonorrhea, consult a doctor online immediately.

 Frequently Asked Questions